Girl with a Dolphin

 From the balcony of a family holiday home was the I remember seeing my first school of dolphins.
 In Umdloti, KwaZulu Natal, we’d seek refuge from the world with small family holidays along the evergreen coast.
 It was a wonderfully natural place back then.

 It was also the first place where I saw dolphins wave-surfing, several dark shapes hurtling forward on the incoming swell.
 As the wave crested and started to break, they’d turn and leap out the back of the wave.
 I’d never tire of watching them play.

-I’ve photographed the statue many times and have included it on the Street and Urban photography workshop which I offer.
+I’ve photographed the statue many times and have included it in one of the Street and Urban photography workshops which I offer.
 It makes a great foreground piece for Tower Bridge, no matter what time of the day.

 Stopping the Taiji slaughter

 I’ve written several blogs about Taiji and walked many miles with placards, protesting and demonstrating at the Japanese Embassy.
 I’ve even written a novella (IGAZI) about the subject, and regularly donate fifty per cent of those revenues to an anti-dolphin hunt project.
 Only a total ban on dolphin hunting will do.
 We will not stop demonstrating against this meaningless slaughter.
 If you want to get involved, PLEASE READ HERE

 Please click on the Subscribe button if you want to receive my newsletter.
 Click below for photographs, print sales and photographic news + a free sign-up gift.